RELEASE AND BAIL

 With amendments to the Criminal Code pursuant to Bill C-75, there no longer needs to be approval from an officer in charge.
 Therefore, you may be released on an appearance notice or an undertaking.
-The old provisions of the Criminal Code relating to promises to appear (formerly section 493 of the Criminal Code) have been removed as an option for release, as well as most recognizances (recognizances still exist in relation to peace bonds pursuant to section 810 of the Criminal code, but they are no longer a form of release pursuant to section 515 of the Criminal Code.
+The old provisions of the Code relating to promises to appear (formerly section 493 of the Criminal Code) have been removed as an option for release, as well as most recognizances (recognizances still exist in relation to peace bonds pursuant to section 810 of the Code, but they are no longer a form of release pursuant to section 515.

 Examples of conditions that may be required include:

 - Notifying of changes to your address or employment.